Table of Contents

 - Man: almost 33 minutes

-How to make it right?
-When you reach for juice, freshly squeezed juice or cider, dilute it with unsweetened mineral or tap water at least in a ratio of 1:1 and ideally even in a larger ratio favouring the unsweetened liquid.
+How to make the situation better?
+When you reach for juice, freshly squeezed juice or cider, dilute it with unsweetened mineral or tap water at least in a ratio of 1:1 and ideally even in a larger ratio in favour of the unsweetened liquid.
 You will consume less calories and sugar.
 And isn’t the best solution in general to eat your fruit instead of drinking it?
 Try squeezing the juice from one half of the orange into a glass with water and eating the other half, you will see that this way is much more satisfying.
 And the ideal solution?
-Eat the whole orange and ten have some water.
-That way you get the necessary amount of fiber, which promotes the feeling of satiety and can slow down the rise of blood sugar levels after consuming high-carb foods.
+Eat the whole orange and flush it down with water.
+That way you get the necessary amount of fiber, which promotes the feeling of satiety from food and can slow down the rise of blood sugar levels after consuming high-carb foods.

 You might be interested in these products:

-Imagine putting a banana, half an apple, half a pear, a tablespoon of chia seeds, a handful of spinach and about a third of a cup of semi-skimmed milk on the table next to a glass of smoothie which contains exactly the same amount of food, just mixed together.
+Imagine that we place a banana, half an apple, half a pear, a tablespoon of chia seeds, a handful of spinach and about a third of a cup of semi-skimmed milk on the table next to a glass of smoothie which contains exactly the same amount of food, just mixed together.
 What is going to fill you up more, if you eat or drink all of it?
-I bet you’ll be much more full after eating it.
+I bet you’ll be much more full after eating it as food.
 Why is that so?
-Among other things, fruit naturally contains fiber, which is disrupted by mixing and does not fulfil its function in the body, which is to promote satiety and slowly release sugar.
+Among other things, fruit naturally contains fiber, which is disrupted by mixing and does not fulfil its function in the body, which is to promote satiety and release sugar from the fruit gradually.
 Because of this, you may be hungry quite soon after drinking a smoothie.
 [13 –14]

-How many calories and sugar cubes does a smoothie prepared from the above mentioned ingredients contain?
+How much energy and sugar cubes does a smoothie prepared from the above mentioned ingredients contain?
 265 calories and about 36.5 grams of sugar, which is about 7 sugar cubes.

-How long would an average woman and man have to go runniing to burn such a smoothie?
+How long would an average woman and man have to run to burn such a smoothie?

 - Woman: almost 25 minutes